lmore377/openwrt-rt4230w/README.md

     After openwrt boots, figure out a way to flash the sysupgrade file (luci, sftp, flash drive, etc.)

     The router will reboot and if all went well, you'll now have openwrt running.

+@efsg on the openwrt forums - Provided zip file for getting root
+@eganov, @ghoffman, @efsg on the forum for help with testing A few people on the irc channel for helping (Sorry, can't remember names.)